White River Fauna

-The White River Fauna are fossil animals found in the White River Badlands of South Dakota, Wyoming, Colorado and Nebraska in the United States including Badlands National Park.
+The White River Fauna are fossil animals found in the White River Group of South Dakota, North Dakota, Wyoming, Colorado and Nebraska in the United States.
+In southwest South Dakota and northwest Nebraska, these fossils are characteristic of the White River Badlands (including Badlands National Park), though they can be found far beyond the limits of the White River watershed.

-The fossils have been found in the White River Formation, Chadron Formation, Brule Formation, and the Arikaree Formation.

-Animals from the White River Badlands date from the Eocene, Oligocene, the Miocene, and the Pliocene Epochs.